Heat Clanfield

 Having commissioned low carbon technology consultants, Scene Connect, to advise on the most suitable and affordable solutions for Clanfield, they are currently consulting with the community on potential options and ideas:

-• Two possible ground mount solar arrays on land in the village.
+- Ground-mount solar arrays on land in the village

-• Home energy assessment scheme with guidance on grant funding and energy efficiency measures from trained volunteers and experts.
+- A home energy assessment scheme offering guidance on grant funding and energy efficiency measures from trained volunteers and experts

-They have attended Low Carbon Hub’s thermal image training sessions and carried out a thermal campaign in the area.
+They have also attended Low Carbon Hub’s thermal imaging training sessions and carried out a thermal imaging campaign in the area.